Teach yourself these advanced lawyer networking skills and become a professional-grade mingler and champion of small talk.

 If only you’d known how to network at a conference the last time you were at a conference to network.
+Networking is rough.
 You did OK.
+You remembered a few useful things.
 You used the “rule of three” and the FORD method and your talk was really, really small.
-You made a handful of connections with your networking skills and followed up when you got back to your desk.
-(You read every word of my “Secret Science of Mingling.“)
+You made a handful of connections and you followed up when you got back to your desk.

 But you’ve been thinking about how maybe you could’ve done more.
 Like your arch-nemesis, Blaine.
 Blaine killed it.
 She had half the conference in the palm of her hand.
-They laughed and they clapped and they high-fived like it was spring break.
-And she walked into the next morning’s meeting with four qualified leads.
+They laughed and clapped and high-fived like it was spring break.
+And she came to the next morning’s meeting with four qualified leads.
 How did she do it?

 Short Answer?
 She Tried

 But there’s more to Blaine’s success than lead research.
 Blaine has a secret: She’s terrified.
 You can’t see it when she’s telling a story and has the entire department hanging on every word.
 But behind her mask of confidence, her inner self is paralyzed by social anxiety.
 She wasn’t always good at conference networking.
-But she’s always been a very, very fast learner.
-Blaine learned the secret science of mingling and has been tweaking her game ever since.
-So can you.
+But she’s always been a very fast learner.
+Blaine read every word of my “Secret Science of Mingling” and has been tweaking her game ever since.

-Teach Yourself These Five Advanced, Effective Networking Skills
+Teach Yourself These Five Advanced, Effective Lawyer Networking Skills

 The following ideas have been perfected by countless top-shelf minglers in every industry.
-Adopt these skills and put them to the test the next time you’re at a conference and need to network for leads.
+Adopt these skills and put them to the test the next time you’re at a conference and need to network.
 They will teach you:

 - How to open a conversation.